zerocore-ai/zerodb/README.md

 zerodb features robust data versioning where each modification creates a new immutable version of the data, linked through hashes.
 This design allows for full historical traceability and simple rollback capabilities.

+#### Developer Experience

+The database comes packed with an interactive shell, LSP server, linter, formatter, and more.

 </br>

 > [!WARNING]